jackpicton-cyber/Microbiome-ReturnSearch/README.md

 Microbiome Exchange in the Built Environment: Literature Search Repository
 Edit: 07/21/2026
-This repository contains the full search results, screening records, and supporting data underlying the structured literature review "Dynamics of Microbiome Exchange in the Built Environment: A Structured Review" (Picton, 2026).
+This repository contains the full search results, screening records, and supporting data underlying the structured literature review "Bidirectional Microbiome Exchange in the Built Environment Remains Largely Unidirectional: A Structured Review" (Picton, 2026).

 Overview